Death of Henry the Fowler, 2nd July 936

 Earl Siward of Northumbria defeated Macbeth, King of Scotland, 27th July 1054

-On 27th July 1054 Earl Siward of Northumbria defeated and killed Macbeth, King of Scotland.
+On 27th July 1054 Earl Siward of Northumbria defeated Macbeth, King of Scotland.
 This battle also saw the death of Siward’s son Osbearn, with significant consequences for the future of England.
 Siward’s younger son Waltheof was too young to succeed his father when he died in 1055, so Tostig Godwinson was given the Earldom.
 But for that fatal accident things may have been very different in 1066.

 Let’s look at what was happening in Scotland during the 11th century, and find out why Siward was campaigning there.